 The year 2020 was a weird time for movies, to say the least.
 Due to the ongoing coronavirus pandemic, many of the year's big movies either premiered on streaming sites or were pushed back to 2021 entirely, in hopes that traditional movie theater releases would be possible by that point.
 Thankfully, the upcoming year is shaping up to (hopefully) be a much better one for moviegoing, so

 Thanks to recently approved coronavirus vaccines, watching new blockbusters in a theater will hopefully be possible in the second half of 2021.
 That means movie buffs may be able to look forward to catching up on major releases that were supposed to debut in 2020, from Timothée Chalamet's epic sci-fi adventure

 But no matter what happens, at least there will definitely be plenty of new movies to enjoy from the comfort and safety of your couch.
 Among many other buzzy releases, hit teen franchises like

 So, get excited for all these big new blockbuster movies premiering in theaters and on streaming services throughout 2021:

-1. 'Raya and the Last Dragon' (March 12)
+'Raya and the Last Dragon' (March 12)

 'No Time to Die' (April 2)

 The latest Bond installment was one of the first big 2020 releases to get pushed back as the coronavirus pandemic grew more serious, so hopefully its 2021 release will give star Daniel Craig a proper send-off as 007.
 While the movie's plot is still largely a secret, it features Bond rushing to save a scientist who's been abducted by Rami Malek's villainous character Safin.

 'In the Heights' (June 18)

 Hamilton, he created another hit show called In the Heights.
 The musical recounts the lives and dreams of a Latinx community in NYC's Washington Heights neighborhood, and the movie adaptation will star Anthony Ramos in the lead role of bodega owner Usnavi.
 It's a truly full-circle moment, given that Ramos played Miranda's son in the original Hamilton run.
+04

 'Space Jam: A New Legacy' (July 16)

 Looney Tunes gang will finally return to the big screen in this follow-up to the 1996 sports comedy Space Jam.
 This time, though, they're helping basketball star LeBron James instead of Michael Jordan.
 05

 'The Suicide Squad' (Aug.
 6)

 Suicide Squad didn't get the best reviews, but DC is hoping to change things with the 2021 release of James Gunn's similarly titled The Suicide Squad.
 Original characters like Margot Robbie's Harley Quinn and Viola Davis' Amanda Waller will return in this part-sequel, part-reboot.
 Once again, the action centers on Gotham villains who are forced to team up for a dangerous mission.

 Candyman takes place in a now-gentrified Chicago neighborhood, where a hook-handed figure murders those who dare to say his name five times in the mirror.
 This "spiritual sequel" to the original film stars Watchmen's Yahya Abdul Mateen II as an artist who dives deeper into the urban legend — to terrifying results.

 Dune, maybe the fact that it's adapted from an iconic sci-fi classic and features other Hollywood stars like Oscar Isaac and Jason Momoa will change your mind.
 The movie follows the royal family of House Atreides as they become stewards of a dangerous desert planet while an intergalactic war brews.
+08

 'West Side Story' (Dec.
 10)

 West Side Story is the latest beloved movie to get the remake treatment, this time courtesy of Steven Spielberg.
 Putting a more modern twist on the tale of Romeo and Juliet, it stars Ansel Elgort and Rachel Zegler as lovestruck teenagers Tony and Maria, whose budding romance threatens the rivalry between street gangs in 1950s NYC.
+09

 'The Kissing Booth 3' (TBD)